superman2211/jeng/README.md

 ### Engine
 The engine consists of main features and extensions.
 It can be constructed from different components and extensions.
 You can overload main features and add your own extensions.
 Engine updates, renders graph and proesses events.
-At any time you can change the engine or change its components extensions.
+At any time you can change the engine or change its components or extensions.
 Each engine uses one of the rendering backends - canvas, webgl, etc.

 ### Components